 The research is clear: when women exercise their rights there is a positive impact on everything from food security and the environment to peace-building and good governance.
 Because women and men experience poverty in different ways, successful strategies to end poverty must reflect and respond to these differences.

-Discrimination against women from heinous forms of violence to unequal access to land or public services constitute the most widespread and systemic forms of human rights violations around the world.
-All of us, women and girls, men and boys, have a stake in gender justice.
+The majority of people living in extreme poverty are women and girls.
+Discrimination against women and girls, from heinous forms of violence to unequal access to land or public services, constitute the most widespread and systemic forms of human rights violations around the world.
+All of us, women and girls, men and boys, have a stake in promoting women’s rights and gender justice.
 Changing women's position in the world means changing the world for the better, a goal we all share.

 Related oxfam.ca links: